 The Master of Studies degree is rigorous and time-consuming.
 It requires your full-time attention.
-The chief qualification for admission is the ability to read modern Korean, so there is little or no time for remedial language training.
-We will improve your Korean language, add in some Classical Chinese and possibly Japanese, instruct you in the Korean tradition through intense study of a classical canon, and train you to find information for yourself about Korea past and present.
+The chief qualification for admission is the ability to read modern Korean, so there is little or no time for

 Since the course spans only three, short eight-week terms, during all three terms students must attend all tutorials, lectures, and public seminars as instructed by their teachers.
 Any missed tutorial delays preparation; any missed lecture or public seminar can never be repeated.
 Time is short; attendance is critical.